onyiny-ang/git-your-own-adventure/advanced/story-time.md

 5. Close the file and create a new file in the `story` directory with the name you linked to.
 Add at least one sentence to the file to continue the story.

+   In keeping with the above example, you could create a new file called icon.md: `touch icon.md`
    Try to keep the story at least somewhat consistent.
-Note: Inappropriate storylines will be moderated at upstream.
+Note: Inappropriate storylines will be moderated upstream.

-   In keeping with the above example, you qouls create a new file called icon.md: `touch icon.md`

 6. When you have completed the story in your file, save it and close it.

 7. Now you will push your changes to your fork.